BorisKozo/backbone.picky/readme.md

 ## Building Backbone.Picky

-If you wish to build Backbone.Picky on your system, you will need Ruby to run the Jasmine specs, and NodeJS to run the grunt build.
+If you wish to build Backbone.Picky on your system, you will need Node.js for: Testacular to run the Jasmine specs, and Grunt for the build.

 ### To Run The Jasmine Specs

-1. Be sure you have Bundler installed in your Ruby Gems.
-Then run `bundle install` from the project folder

-2. Once this is done, you can run `rake jasmine` to run the Jasmine server

-3. Point your browser at `http://localhost:8888` and you will see all of the specs for Backbone.Picky
+In your console run `npm install` (needed once) then
+type: `make test`

 ### To Build The Packages